actionhero/www.actionherojs.com/tutorials/tasks.md

 2013-11-28 15:21:56 - debug: re-enqueued reccurent job sayGoodbye
 ```

 You can create you own tasks by placing them in a `./tasks/` directory at the root of your application.
-You can use the generator `actionhero generate task --name=myTask`.
+You can use the generator `Actionhero generate task --name=myTask`.
 Like actions, all tasks have some required metadata:

 - `task.name`: The unique name of your task
 - `task.description`: a description
 - `task.queue`: the default queue to run this task within (can be overwritten when enqueued)
 - `task.frequency`: In milliseconds, how often should I run?.
-A frequency of `> 0` denotes this task as periodic and ActionHero will automatically enqueued when the server boots.
-Only one instance of a periodic task will be enqueued within the cluster at a time, regardless of how many ActionHero nodes are connected.
+A frequency of `> 0` denotes this task as periodic and Actionhero will automatically enqueued when the server boots.
+Only one instance of a periodic task will be enqueued within the cluster at a time, regardless of how many Actionhero nodes are connected.
 - `task.middleware`: middleware modify how your tasks are enqueued.
 For example, if you use the `queue-lock` plugin, only one instance of any job (with similar arguments) can be enqueued at a time.
 You can [learn more about middleware here](tutorial-middleware.html)

 `task.run` contains the actual work that the task does.
 It takes the following arguments: